bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 ![smashed mount](smashed.jpg)

-You've just crashed your Parallax ELEV-8 drone testing some new code.
-The motormounts are smashed so you check if you can...
+I crashed my Parallax ELEV-8 drone (testing some stuff for Makerfaire NYC 2016!).

+The motormounts were smashed so I checked if I could...

-###Buy replacements directly from Parallax
+###Buy replacement motomounts directly from Parallax

 ![721-80304.png](721-80304.png)

 https://www.parallax.com/product/721-80304

-Parallax sells exact replacements for only $3 each.
+Parallax sells exact replacement part for only $3 each.
 They are made from 0.093 inches thick black acetal.

-Of course it is Friday night, so even if you paid for overnight shipping, you are grounded at least for the next 5 days.
-So you decide to...
+Of course it is Friday night, so even if with an overnight shipping upgrade, I'd be grounded at least for the next 5 days.

+Maker Faire is in 2 weeks, so that won't work.

-###Make your own replacement motor mounts!
+###Make replacement motor mounts!

 Luckily Parallax generously supplies files for all the parts in the ELEV-8!

-I have a laser cutter, and converting files into flat plastic shapes is exactly what laser cutters do!
-Whoo hoo, I'll have my motormount in no time!
+I have a laser cutter, and converting bits into flat plastic shapes is exactly what laser cutters do best!
+Whoo hoo, I'll have my motormounts in no time!

 ###Original file